Reading now: Industrial truck license: Step by step - everything you need to know

 • PPE and emergency measures

-• Load securing visual inspection
+• Load securing and visual inspection

-• Behavior in case of danger Liability
+• Behavior in case of danger and liability

-Contents of forklift driver training
+Contents of the forklift operator training

 Theoretical training